Instructions for Electronic Course Change Form

 Common Course Numbering Review

 - Identify whether course is offered by another MUS campus.
 Reference the Matrix to determine whether there is a course with a similar title that may have 80% content overlap.
 Compare learning outcomes/ syllabi if available.
 If an equivalent course exists, the course/campus is entered.
 The course must have the same rubric/number/title.
 If there is not an equivalent course, the proposed rubric/number/title must be checked to confirm that it is not currently in use.
 The new course will be subject to CCN review at the system level.
+A simple form must be completed for this purpose.
+The CCN liaison for UM is Associate Provost Nathan Lindsay.
 This may result in a course number change due to simultaneous curriculum development in the Montana University System.
 For all new courses, learning outcomes must be included for review.

 - Fees- The Board of Regents considers requests for course fees every other year.
 Administration & Finance coordinates these requests and must be informed in advance of departments requesting fees or changes to courses with an existing fee in order to maintain an accurate accounting of courses with fees.